 5 LinkedIn Tactics that Make You Look Sleazy

-There's a right way to do things and a wrong way to do it.
+There's a right way to do things and a wrong way to do them.
 Sleazy practices on Linkedin are common and tempting, but you should avoid engaging in them.
-Here's a list of 5 dishonest marketing practices and why you should avoid them.
+When Marketing on LinkedIn, here's a list of 5 dishonest marketing practices and why you should avoid them.

 Automating Everything

-Besides tempting action from Linkedin to hinder your account, you'll also achieve the opposite of what you want to aim for with social media profiles.
+Besides tempting action from LinkedIn to hinder your account, you'll also achieve the opposite of what you want to aim for with social media profiles.
 An overly automated profile will give a terrible impression to visitors.
 Most people are okay with a few automated responses here or there.
-Still, if every single bit of activity coming from your account is automated, people will notice it very fast, and it's very off-putting.
-Think of it as the Linkedin equivalent of calling a Customer Service line and not speaking with a human.
+Still, if every single activity from your account is automated, people will notice it quickly, and it's very off-putting.
+Think of it as the LinkedIn equivalent of calling a Customer Service line rather than speaking with a human.
 It just feels lazy, sleazy, and opportunistic.

 Contacting The Wrong People